In This Blog

 Developers use IaaS to create isolated environments for development and testing.
 These environments enable faster resource provisioning, easier configuration management, and more efficient collaboration between IT teams.

 With support for agile development methods such as continuous integration and continuous deployment (CI/CD), IaaS can significantly accelerate software development cycles.
+Developers can spin up test environments in minutes, run their tests, and tear them down when finished, paying only for the time used.

 Big Data Analysis